Avirat-Joshi/ClassVault/README.md

 ## Deployment

 To deploy this project run
-- download the complete github repository
+- download the complete GitHub repository
-- extract all files in same folder
+- extract all files in the same folder
 - open a new terminal and run the code

 ```bash